 OBB 300 is a relaxed, open area used by students for studying, working and collaboration.
 It containes two 52-inch flat-screen televisions and a smart television.
 It is also used for group meetings.
 You may reserve OBB 300 by using SPACES.

-The OBB Library houses approximately 1,000 general education print resources, supporting professional education programs in particular and consists of state courses of study, National Standards, periodicals, reference books, and professional books.
+The Orlean Bullard Beeson (OBB) Library houses approximately 1,000 general education print resources, supporting professional education programs in particular and consists of state courses of study, National Standards, periodicals, reference books and professional books.
 Some professional topics included in the collection are school law and administration, early childhood education, educational research and assessment , multicultural education, effective teaching, and critical thinking.